phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README copy.md

 * As a user, I want to log in securely using my credentials to manage my textbook inventory.

+* As a user, I want the option to reset my password in case I forget it.

 **Book Management:**

 * As a user, I want to add new textbooks to my inventory, providing details like title, author, edition, and condition.